rfeinman/pyBPL/README.md

 pyBPL is a package of tools to implement Bayesian Program Learning (BPL) in Python 3 using PyTorch backend.
 The original BPL implementation was written in MATLAB (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).
-I'm a Ph.D. student with Brenden Lake and I've developed this modern implementation to use with our ongoing research projects.
+I'm a Ph.D. student with Brenden Lake and I've developed this modern implementation to use for our ongoing research projects.

 The key contributions of this repository are:
 1. A fully-differentiable implementation of the original BPL character learning tools including symbolic rendering, spline fitting/evaluation, and model scoring (log-likelihoods).